modern-online/latent_intimacies/red_book/readme.md

 #### Step 5: Installing Python modules

 ##### Another little disclaimer for those who know their way around: Typically, I would export a requirements file listing all the needed modules, but since we're building things on a Jetson, many standard versions would not work.
-Hence it's best to just install the latest Jetson-supported module version depending on your OS.
+Hence it's best to just install the latest Jetson-supported module version, depending on your OS.

 Install a precompiled **torch** (or you can compile but it will take a few hours):
 Download a precompiled version [here](https://forums.developer.nvidia.com/t/pytorch-for-jetson/72048).
 At the time, we used PyTorch v2.1.0 for Jetpack 5.